 Yes, registered sex offenders can travel abroad from the United States.
 You still have to meet strict federal requirements and the destination country’s rules.

-- Notify your local registry at least 21 days in advance under International Megan’s Law.
+- Notify your local registry at least 21 days in advance under International Megan’s Law (IML).

-- Your passport will usually carry a unique identifier that alerts foreign officials.
+- Your passport will carry a unique identifier that alerts foreign officials to your status.

 - Countries like Canada, the UK, China, and Australia often deny entry based on your record.

-- If you are on probation, get your officer’s written approval first.
+- If you’re on probation, get your officer’s written approval first.

 - Always verify current entry rules and talk to a lawyer before you book.